-This strategic plan describes our vision for what is needed to solve current challenges surrounding ALS research and treatment, with the ultimate goal of providing new therapies, and hopefully cures, for ALS.
+This strategic plan describes the strategic steering committee's and the working group member's vision for what is needed to solve current challenges surrounding ALS research and treatment, with the ultimate goal of providing new therapies, and hopefully cures, for ALS.
 The top three recommendations from each working group are shown together in Table 1 and are described in greater detail below.
 Presented here is a brief summary of the major priorities in each of the five working group domains.

 One top priority is to enhance understanding of basic biological properties that underlie motor neuron degradation in ALS.
-There is wide consensus that we must do more to understand the cellular and molecular events that underlie non-familial, sporadic ALS, which represents ~85% of all cases.
-In this pursuit, it will be important to dissect multiple mechanisms that explain clinical heterogeneity in both familial and non-familial ALS.
+There is wide consensus that we must do more to understand the cellular and molecular events that underlie sporadic ALS, which represents ~85% of all cases.
+In this pursuit, it will be important to dissect multiple mechanisms that explain clinical heterogeneity in both familial and sporadic ALS.
 It will also be compelling to define novel factors, some genetic, that enhance both the risk of ALS and, in other instances, improve resilience to the disease.
 Finally, ALS researchers need to uncover and implement emerging and innovative technologies and initiate collaborations across scientific disciplines to identify new disease pathways and/or to revisit known existing ideas with constructive new approaches.